FAQ for newly admitted students

 All frequently asked questions can be answered by visiting the CO-OP page.

-If we encounter issues during course registration, who can we contact to help?
+If we encounter issues during course enrolment, who can we contact to help?

-If you need help with course registration, we have regional mentors that host the Enrolment Help Centre to help you with course selection Check out this page to see all the listed videos:
+If you need help with course enrolment, we have regional mentors that host the Enrolment Help Centre to help you with course selection Check out this page to see all the listed videos:

 - Video - Pre-enrolment